 Since most days breakfast ends up being a quick bowl of cereal or grab-and-go muffin, it’s especially nice when the weekend rolls around to make up for our Monday through Friday breakfast sins.
 For special occasions and holidays, brunch is the perfect meal for a crowd that wants to have their eggs and sleep in too.
 Baked Eggs in Hash Brown Nests are not only lovely to look at, but also the perfect solution for feeding a crowd all at once.

 This time I invested in a jumbo muffin tin to give me a bigger hash brown cup, but ramekins or custard cups would also work well.
-To help the hash browns stick together better, I took a tip from my homemade veggie burger experience and added 2 beaten egg whites.
+To help the hash browns stick together better, I took a tip from my homemade bean burger experience and added 2 beaten egg whites.
 Both modifications made a world of difference.

+End up with some leftover hash browns?
 Hash brown fans can fry up an extra amount for one seriously potato-riffic plate.

 Are you a fan of baked eggs in hash brown cups?